Developer-DAO/community/meetings/2021/governance-guild/2021-11-19-governance-guild-kickoff.md

         - [Coordinape](https://coordinape.com/) - will work with Community Guild for this project - power goes into the users hand
             - Can help facilitate cross-guild and multi-member collaboration
             - Also look into [SourceCred](https://sourcecred.io)
-            - Should be cautious of implementing tooling before we evaluate our options
+            - Should be cautious of implementing tooling before we fully evaluate our options
         - Collect information about decentralized governance
     - Improve documentation around governance process & tooling use.
 - 20 min: **Overflow, General Discussion, QA**